 How did I get here?

 I was a maths/science kid.
 When I left school, I took the safe option and pursued the scientific pathway.
 I studied Medicine and became a doctor.
 I will never regret that decision.
-How I loved that stimulating world: the copious volumes of information; the delicious medical jargon; the complexity of people and their bodies; the joy of birth and the finality of death; the privilege of sharing people’s most vulnerable and intimate moments.
+How I loved that stimulating world: the copious volumes of information, the delicious medical jargon, the complexity of people and their bodies, the joy of birth, the finality of death and the privilege of sharing people’s most vulnerable and intimate moments.
 What other profession has that?

 When I first graduated, I remember feeling uncomfortable calling myself a doctor—I felt as if I hadn’t yet earned my stripes.
 It happened again when I became a wife, and then a mother.
 I remember how strange it felt on our honeymoon saying I was waiting for ‘my husband’.
 Now, of course, it flows very naturally—I see myself as a doctor, wife, mother.
 In time, I know I will accept my new identity as a ‘writer’, too.

 I no longer practise medicine.
-As a mother, I found that I couldn’t give it the time it deserved.
-And my family were suffering.
+As a mother, I found that I couldn’t give it the time it deserved, and I felt that my family were missing out, too.
 I pressed my ‘on’ button each morning as I jumped into my shoes to churn through the day.
 I needed to become a machine or I needed to make a change—the latter was more do-able, so I quit work.
 I miss it, but not enough.

 I’m writing the final scene now, and have just printed the whole thing out ready to start revising.
 I recently received word that two shorter pieces I wrote have been accepted for an anthology coming out later in 2013.